Modeling frequency instability in high-quality resonant experiments: Introduction

+The second effect is the impact of jittering on the spectral response of the system, and in turn, its sensitivity.
+In this work, we show that jittering introduces richer spectral structure into the response of the resonator.
+In particular, it can lead to sidebands corresponding to the dominant frequencies of jittering.
+Meanwhile, jittering does not significantly affect the central resonant peak in the spectral response, when its impact on power accumulation is small.
+As the system's sensitivity is dominated by its response on-resonance, this implies that jittering does not degrade the sensitivity of a resonant system.

 This work is organized as follows.
 In \secref{resonator}, we introduce a toy model of a driven resonator with stochastic frequency variations and outline how its dynamics can be numerically solved.
 In \secref{characteristics}, we compute various characteristics of the system, including its expected amplitude, expected power, and correlation function.
 We define a perturbative regime where the power suppression is small and analytic results can be computed, and we show that the Dark SRF experiment lies in this regime.
 In \secref{spectral}, we calculate the spectral response of a jittering resonator and use it to compute the sensitivity of the system to a narrowband signal.
-Finally, in \secref{discussion}, we discuss the implications of this work for future experiments.
+Finally, in \secref{discussion}, we discuss the implications of this work for future experiments, including the re-interpretation of Dark SRF's existing data.
 In \appref[ces]{perturbative} and \ref{app:shapiro}, we perform analytic calculations of various quantities relevant to the jittering resonator system.
+In \appref{SNR}, we derive the figure of merit for sensitivity used in this work.
 We make all the code used in this work publicly available on Github~\cite{github}.